California Association of Local Behavioral Health Boards & Commissions

 Cost Savings

-GRANT MENTAL HEALTH "Since introducing the model, outcomes have been staggering: Inpatient hospitalizations among GRAND adult clients at any Oklahoma psychiatric hospital were reduced by 93.1 percent.
+GRAND MENTAL HEALTH "Since introducing the model, outcomes have been staggering: Inpatient hospitalizations among GRAND adult clients at an Oklahoma psychiatric hospital were reduced by 93.1 percent.
 From 2016 to 2021, this reduction saved more than $62 million.
 The number of adult clients served increased by 163.5 percent.
 And law enforcement in seven counties saved both 576 days in time spent transporting clients and over $718,000 from reductions in time and distance spent transporting clients."
 The Philadelphia Citizen

 CAHOOTS (Crisis Assistance Helping Out On The Streets), mobile crisis intervention program in Eugene, OR - CAHOOTS, is estimated to save the city $8,500,000 in public safety spending annually.
 In 2019, Eugene’s CAHOOTS team answered 17 percent of the police department’s overall call volume.
 Out of 24,000 calls, police backup was requested only 150 times.